allen44/case-study-decision-tree/README.md

 # case-study-decision-tree

 ## Conclusion
-The data does not support a business decision to sell Hidden Fram coffee.
+The data does not support a business decision to sell Hidden Farm coffee.